srgrr/psr_db_populator/README.md

 This tool emulates the data you can find in production environments
 - Orgs, users, jobs per org, running jobs, num of engines etc follow the same distribution as observed in production
-- Some variables must be rewritten (which can also be done with this tool) such as engines/SVS IP etc
 - Everything will ideally work as it does in prod (e.g. we won't need to turn subscriptions off, we won't get credential errors or connectivity issues from customer jobs trying to interact with a non-reachable engine).